AuthorityWang/ShanghaiTech-CS110Lab/Lab8/Ex1/sol1.md

 #### 3.How could we modify our program parameters to maximize our hit rate?

-By setting the step size to 1, we can maximize the hit rate.
+By setting the step size to 1... or even bigger, we can maximize the hit rate to 0.75.

 # Scenario 2: